 As a part time Android user, it had been a long search to find the perfect Twitter app for Android.
 Falcon Pro has been the one that has finally checked all the required boxes!
-Having been disappointed by the official Twitter app, I’ve test driven a fair number of other apps such as Plume, Seesmic, Echofon and many more.
+Having been disappointed by the official Twitter app, I’ve test driven a fair number of other apps such as Plume, Seesmic, Echofon and much more.
 None have been as good as Falcon Pro.

 Falcon Pro Makes All Other Twitter Apps Look Bad

 Falcon was initially released as a Twitter widget for Android.
 The design for the widget has translated over to the app with a lot more features and polish.
 Featuring a Facebook like double sliding UI, that slides open from both sides, Falcon Pro makes efficient use of mobile as well as tablet space.
-The default theme has a dark grey/black colour going on which sits very well with the default Android Holo UI.
+The default theme has a dark gray/black color going on which sits very well with the default Android Holo UI.

 The home screen consists of the timeline along with three buttons at the top to switch between mentions, direct messages and well, the timeline itself.
-On the top right corner is the compose button to quickly tweet what ever you want.
+On the top right corner is the compose button to quickly tweet whatever you want.
 We’re personally very glad that Android UI guidelines have been followed in this app as is evident from the home screen.

 The scrolling is always an important part of any Twitter app on Android.
 No surprises here that Falcon Pro has uber smooth scrolling.